lasse-steinnes/IN4200/IN4200_HE1_15804/README.md

 How to run the programmes: The menu provides user input for which method to use.
 It also asks the user to provide a search key (node ID) and a cluster threshold tau.
 All tasks is run though main after compiling: ./main.out

+Note that the candidate had trouble accessing [login.ifi.uio.no](login.ifi.uio.no).
+The programmes were compiled and executed on macOS Catalina (v.
+10.15.7).

 ### Links and packages

 - Documentation on parallelization with OpenMP can be found [here](https://www.openmp.org/wp-content/uploads/OpenMP-4.5-1115-CPP-web.pdf) or for more versions [here](https://www.openmp.org/resources/refguides/)

 - Documentation on fgets [here](https://www.cplusplus.com/reference/cstdio/fgets/) and sscanf [here](https://www.cplusplus.com/reference/cstdio/sscanf/?kw=sscanf).